qjin2016/code_sample/README.md

 Two code samples are provided here.
 One is using Python, the other one is using front end tools for interactive data visualization of class discussion topics.

 ### 1, Python 3.5, Machine Learning, Decision Tree: https://github.com/qjin2016/code_sample/blob/master/python_decision_tree.md
-This is a qucik implementation of a machine learning algorithm -- decision tree for classification tasks.
+This is a quick implementation of a machine learning algorithm -- decision tree for classification tasks.
 A use case using iris data is also included.

 ### 2, D3, Web Development, Interactive data visualization: https://github.com/qjin2016/code_sample/tree/master/web